 Researchers have not found any conclusive evidence that one factor was solely responsible for causing the brain changes seen in a person with alcoholism.
 There are dozens of causes of alcoholism other than heavy drinking.
 Some of the most common causes of alcoholism are environmental factors, psychological factors, genetic factors, and social factors.

 Even though alcoholism is considered a behavioral disease, the environmental factors in each person’s life may play a part in whether or not they’ll drink alcohol.
-Environmental factors of alcoholism include product availability, social attitude, and advertisement of alcohol.
-Researchers have even studied whether or not a person’s close proximity to bars will make them want to drink.
+Environmental factors of alcoholism include product availability, social attitude, and advertisements for alcohol in the media.
+Researchers have even studied whether or not a person’s proximity to bars will make them want to drink.

 It’s impossible to state that alcohol advertisements are directly responsible for alcohol consumption, but they do affect attitudes about drinking.
 Alcohol advertisements might make a person want to drink by depicting alcohol as an acceptable way to have a good time or relax.